keptn/tutorials/site/tutorials/snippets/06/quality-gate-only/simplenode/executeQualityGateThroughAPI.md

 Copy that value, navigate to your Swagger UI in your browser, make sure you have selected the *api-service* and then click Authorize.
 Now paste in your token and login!

 Now we are ready to send a start-evaluation event just as we did before through the CLI.
 The only difference is that the API expects a start & time timestamp and doesnt provide the convenient option of a timeframe.
-Thats why you have to make sure to put in timestamps where you know you have data in your Dynatrace environment.
+That's why you have to make sure to put in timestamps where you know you have data in your Dynatrace environment.
 Here is my prepared POST body including the JSON object for start-evaluation:

 ```
 {